 4. FHA mortgages can lower hurdle for single home buyers

 Along with debt-to-income ratio and credit history, saving for a down payment on your own income is a hurdle for single home buyers.
 FHA mortgages can help make all these hurdles easier to clear for first-time home buyers.
-They use easier qualifying standards and allow for down payments as low as 3.5 percent of the mortgage loan value.
+They use easier qualifying standards and allow for down payments as low as 3.5 percent of the home's purchase price.
 You may also be able to access state homebuyer assistance programs that help you qualify for a loan.
+As well, Fannie Mae and Freddie Mac also back mortgages to low- and moderate-income homebuyers that require only a 3% down payment.

 FHA mortgages entail paying mortgage insurance premiums, and may not offer the most competitive mortgage rates.
 Still, if an FHA mortgage is your best shot at qualifying for a mortgage as a single home buyer, you may consider it worth paying a little extra.